-In the interests of keeping this article below a 10,000-word count, we decided to focus on what we’d consider to be the four key sweater categories: cardigans, pullovers, tunics, and turtlenecks.
+There are four key sweater categories: cardigans, pullovers, tunics, and turtlenecks.
+All the different sweater names and styles of sweaters can fit into those for categories.
 For more on what makes each of these different types of sweaters special, read on.

 It’s said that the cardigan sweater owes its name to James Brudenell, the 7th Earl of Cardigan, a 19th century British general known to fuss over the appearance of his hair.
 To prevent his locks from being ruffled by a pullover sweater, the Earl added buttons to his sweater so that it never had to go over the head in the first place.

 You can thank this Earl’s vanity for the rich variety of cardigan sweaters that exist today.
 There’s the simple, long-sleeve, button-front cardigan you may throw over a t-shirt or fitted blouse.
 And then there are cardigans that dispense with buttons entirely.
-Open cardigans are cut longer and looser, and meant to be worn open over your first layer of clothing for a slouchy, laid-back look.
-Wrap cardigans are cut in a similar fashion, but feature a bathrobe-like wrap or belt that can be used to cinch the garment closed.
+Open cardigans, also called open sweaters, are cut longer and looser, and meant to be worn open over your first layer of clothing for a slouchy, laid-back look.
+Wrap cardigans are cut in a similar fashion but feature a bathrobe-like wrap or belt that can be used to cinch the garment closed.